 Why choose a Miniature Schnauzer?

 Miniature Schnauzers became a distinctive breed in 1899 and have proven to be excellent family pets.
 If purchased from a reputable breeder, you can enjoy the animated personalities, the intelligence, and the beauty of these wonderful members of the terrier family.
 Schnauzers are devoted pets who will offer hours of quirky entertainment and then settle down in a lap for some cuddling.
 They do not shed (but need to be groomed).
 Some people believe that they are great for people with allergies.
 When raised around children, they make great playmates for kids.
-My children dressed ours up in various costumes, taught them to be "it" in freeze tag, put them in doll baby beds, pulled them around in the wagon, and the list could go on.
+My children dressed ours up in various costumes, taught them to be "it" in freeze tag, put them in doll baby beds, and pulled them around in the wagon.
+These childhood memories with our schnauzers are priceless.

 Why choose a puppy from our family?

-First of all the name Lifesong comes from the Casting Crowns song with the same name.
+First of all, the name Lifesong comes from the Casting Crowns song with the same name.
 Every life has a specific purpose.
 Your lifesong is your own unique story and it helps you to better understand your purpose in this world.

 We live on ten beautiful acres in Coweta, Oklahoma where we enjoy nature and family.
 My husband and I have four children who range in age from 13 to 24 as we have added two younger girls to our household recently through adoption.
 We have been richly blessed with exceptional children and an incredible church family.
 Following Christ's teachings are a priority in our family.
 I have been a middle school teacher for twenty three years and my husband is in sales.